 No one was kidding when they told me ahead of time that an MBA would be a lot of work.
 My job includes significant and regular overtime, so there are some weeks when I cannot even find the time to login to my.wbs, the online learning platform, to see what is going on.
 But the programme is very flexible as the lectures do not require attendance and are all recorded, so much so that, so far, the only times I have had to really manage my schedule are when assignments are due.

 Tell us about the community at Warwick Business School.

 The cohort is incredible!
 Filled with inspiring people doing great things, all looking forward to engage with each other and work together on our degrees.
 The social bonds and support from cohort members, turned good friends, have been among the greatest parts of this journey.
 I am grateful to the online MBA programme for putting me in touch with such extraordinary people.

 What did you hope to get out of our programme?
 What have you actually got?

 Since I studied in the humanities for my undergraduate but have a senior management role in a small- to mid-sized firm, I was hoping to get the formal business learning to support and improve my performance at my daily work responsibilities.
 Instead, I have received a fully integrated education, cleverly structured and high quality, and an incredible group of fellow students to learn with and from.
 Any type of education is an investment into one’s goals, and I am glad I invested into this.

 Do you have any advice for anyone currently thinking about studying for an MBA?

 It is a lot of work, especially around assignments’ due dates.
 Critically look at your schedule to see when your free spaces are (or could be) and choose the programme that works for you.
-If you’re like me and need the flexibility to come in and out at different times during the year but also think you’d enjoy the short face-to-face sessions to meet your cohort and engage further, then the Distance Learning MBA programme at WBS is a great option!
+If you’re like me and need the flexibility to come in and out at different times during the year but also think you’d enjoy the short face-to-face sessions to meet your cohort and engage further, then the Global Online MBA programme at WBS is a great option!